 Where can I get sample position descriptions for various positions?

 You can access your own position description and descriptions of unclassified staff reporting into you through PeopleAdmin System.
-Some sample generic position descriptions can be obtained via the compensation page of our website.
-For any other position that is not posted, please contact our Compensation staff at (504) 568-4226.
+For other positions, please contact our Compensation staff at (504) 568-4226.

 Where can I get salary ranges for unclassified positions?